 How to make Manhattan-style, Fermented Pickles!
 A simple recipe for making the most flavorful, crunchy, tangy, garlic dill pickles with only 15 minutes of hands-on time.
 Full of healthy, gut-healing probiotics these little guys are perfect as a low-calorie snack, or sliced and added to sandwiches.

-3–4 bay leaves (or a grape leaf)
+- 3–4 bay leaves (or a grape leaf)

 You’ll need a 1/2 gallon mason jar, crock, or 2 quart-sized jars- clean and sterile.

-Rinse the cucumbers and place in an ice-water bath, to crisp them up (10-15 minutes).
+- Rinse the cucumbers and place in an ice-water bath, to crisp them up (10-20 minutes).

-Pour the saltwater brine and the remaining 5 cups water over top, leaving an inch of headroom.
+- Pour the salt water brine over top, leaving an inch of headroom.

 If using a grape leaf, place it on the side of the jar, then layer remaining ingredients.